nathalieroemer/nathalieromer/content/_index.md

             for gender biases.{{< /spoiler >}}

             #### Work in progress
             - It’s a match!
-Team composition and performance in innovation-related tasks (with [Joshua Graff-Zivin](https://www.joshgraffzivin.com/about)){{< spoiler text="Abstract" >}}We provide causal evidence of the effect of social connections on team formation preferences and team performance in an innovation-related task.
+Team composition and performance in innovation-related tasks (with [Joshua Graff-Zivin](https://www.joshgraffzivin.com/about))[draft in preparation]{{< spoiler text="Abstract" >}}We provide causal evidence of the effect of social connections on team formation preferences and team performance in an innovation-related task.
 Using a novel experimental design, we induce social connection in a large-scale online study via a short 2 minute video conversation.
 We can show that workers prefer to form a team with a lower-skilled worker they have communicated with prior to the team